wilcoxen-courses/x460-monte/README.md

 ## Summary

 The **demo.py** file in this repository shows how to run a regression using the `statsmodels` module and then how to carry out Monte Carlo analysis to generate the confidence interval for a key variable in a policy experiment.
+It also shows a number of useful features of pandas, matplotlib, and seaborn.

 The example regression is a very simple model of the demand for natural gas by electric utilities.
 It gives the log of the natural gas (`Qg`) consumed by power producers as a function of the log of the real price of natural gas (`Pg`), the log of the real price of coal (`Pc`), and the log of real GDP (`GDP`):